3 Series

 n

-Even when the answer is yes, a precise computation of the limit is usually beyond us.
-However,
+the answer is yes, a precise computation of the limit will usually be beyond us.
+We instead develop

-our techniques (the upcoming series tests) will typically rely on comparing
+techniques (the upcoming series tests) which typically rely on comparing

 a